CodeCricut/bTimeLogger-react/server/documentation/api-routes.md

 {
     "type": "612170912b5a1716dca11c48",
     "comment": "this activity was updated",
+    "startTime": null, // do not update
+    "endTime": null, // do not update
-    "endTime": null // will be ignored; can't update to be null }
+    "trashed": null // do not update
+}
+}
 ```